woz-u/Crafting-Group/README.md

   -   UFO (Unfinished Object)
   -   Future project with a supply list and inspiration
   -   Supplies are checked against the stash and if not found added to the shopping list (future feature)
-- Shopping List
+- Shopping List (future feature)
   -   List of items to purchase to complete a project
   -   Items to refresh the stash for common items
-- Stash
+- Stash (future feature)
   -   Shows what is in the stash
   -   Where it is stored
   -   Where it was last seen
   -   Tracks the quantity of items in the stash and adds to the shopping list when the quantity gets low (future feature)
-- Budgets will show if a project is over or under a targeted budget to assist with money management.
+- Budgets will show if a project is over or under a targeted budget to assist with money management.(future feature)

 ========================================================================================================================